Home > Writing > Music Theory > Intervals

 The Tritone

-The diminished fifth/augmented fourth between B and F is the only altered interval that occurs between natural notes.
-All others are perfect, major or minor.
+The diminished fifth/augmented fourth between B and F is the only interval between natural notes that isn't perfect, major or minor.
+This interval is known as the tritone, since it spans three whole-tone steps.

 Learning the Intervals